Smith-Lever Act - Creation of Cooperative Extension

-May 2014 will mark the 100th anniversary of the Smith-Lever Act, legislation that created Cooperative Extension, a nationwide system of community- based education, established as part of each state’s land grant university.
+May 2014 marked the 100th anniversary of the Smith-Lever Act, legislation that created Cooperative Extension, a nationwide system of community- based education, established as part of each state’s land grant university.

 Cooperative Extension was started to help farmers, homemakers, and youth use the latest university research to improve their lives.
 At first geared towards strengthening rural areas, Cooperative Extension became integral to urban and suburban communities as well.
 A century later, Cooperative Extension continues to provide a vital link between public universities and communities.

 Authored by Senator Hoke Smith of Georgia and Representative Asbury Lever of South Carolina, the Smith-Lever Act was the culmination of years of advocacy by farm groups and others who believed that rural Americans needed more opportunities and education in order to sustain a vibrant American economy and democracy.